 The world is changing and options for couple who want kids are rapidly expanding outside of adoption.
-In fact, the number of adoptions are falling while alternatives are on the rise.
+According to Family Lawyers Perth, the number of adoptions are falling while alternatives are on the rise.
 Some of the options now available are: Donor eggs (anonymous or from a known donor), Donor Sperm (unknown or known), Donated embryo, Gestational Carrier (a variety of combinations include: client’s sperm and egg; client’s sperms and donor egg; client’s egg and donor sperm or donor embryo), and Traditional Surrogate

 Just because these are now scientific possibilities, it doesn’t mean that all jurisdictions are friendly to contacts that govern them.
 Check your local laws to make sure and consult with the appropriate professionals.